flow-ai/flowai-api-docs/source/includes/_rtm.md

     (function () {
       // Vanilla JS example
-      // When executing this script.
-Check your development console for any messages
+      // When executing this script, check your development console for any messages

       // This identifies the channel we want to connect with var clientId = 'YOUR CLIENTID'